rbwagner147/AFM-ML-Tutorial/README.md

 ## Contributing

 Please feel free to contribute ideas to further improve this tutorial.
-Pull requests
-I'll link the "main fork" from here.
+You are free to pull the code and suggest any changes

-## Author
+## Authors

 Arjun Gupta (gupta568@purdue.edu)
 Ryan B Wagner (rbwagner@purdue.edu)